Guide

 How to use rerolls and refreshes in Build A Soccer Squad

 Refreshes fit when the current pool matches your plan but the offered player is weak.
 Rerolls fit when the whole pool is wrong.
-If the new card does not improve Best Team, Chemistry, or one Captain roster, the better play is saving the resource.
+Check quest rewards first, then spend only where Best Team, Chemistry, or one Captain roster can move.

 What To Check Before You Start